 Climate change skeptics, lobbyists from polluting industries, and mass tourism.

 What drives you to do this kind of work?

 My first job experience was at UNEP in Nairobi, Kenya, during which I met Kofi Annan, the former Secretary-General of the United Nations.
 He really inspired me and meeting him was a turning point that led me to devote my professional life to helping the developing world in their fight against climate change.
 I could not do anything else.

 How do you see the world in 25 years?

 I would like to see a better future for our children, free of fossil fuels and plastic…

-What is the hardest thing you’ve done in the last year?
+What is the hardest thing you’ve done recently?

 I walked for 100km over 27 hours for Oxfam.